How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Magic go on the road to face the Wizards on Tuesday at 7:00 PM ET.
+The Nets look to pull of an away win at the Pelicans on Tuesday at 8:00 PM ET.

 How to Watch